Ligament Sprain

 Full Biomechanical Screening

-Gait analysis, foot arch & pronation assessment, hip-to-ankle movement screening, clinical ligament testing.
+Gait analysis, foot arch & pronation assessment, hip-to-ankle movement screening, SI joint provocation testing.

 Offloading & Protection